-Dr Hand researches the participation gap in K-12 mathematics, or the differential in opportunities for groups of students to participate in mathematics in ways that honor practices and identities that they value.
-She blends situative, sociocultural and critical theories of learning to characterize mathematics education as a cultural and racial system, which privileges certain discourses, practices and identities over others.
+Dr Hand researches the participation gap in K-12 mathematics, or differences in opportunities for groups of students to participate in mathematics in ways that honor practices and identities that they value.
+She blends situative, sociocultural and critical theories of learning to characterize mathematics education as a cultural, racial, and political system, which privileges certain discourses, practices and identities over others.
 Her research illuminates: affordances and constraints on opportunities to learn in mathematics classrooms; design features that support broad-based participation; and the relation of teachers' dispositions towards learning, race, culture and power to their approaches to mathematics instruction.
-She draws on qualitative, ethnographic and interactionist research methodologies to conduct investigations and design experiments in mathematics classrooms, teacher development programs, and informal contexts for learning.
+She draws on participatory methodologies to bring researchers, teachers, and members of the community together to study issues of equity and justice in mathematics education.

 theories of mathematics teaching and learning, race culture and power in learning, identity and learning, mathematics teacher education, opportunities to learn